-In addition to the wider variety of scientific analyses that vertical information enables, these code changes also lead to substantial differences in feature detection output between 3D data and their counterparts reduced to 2D, such as that seen in Figure 2.
-Here, a model vertical velocity field is used for feature detection of updrafts at 1, 3, 5, and 10 m/s thresholds, with the 2D reduction being a plan view of the column maximum value.
-Figure 2a illustrates how much of the vertical structure of 215 a 10 m/s feature in the data (white dots within the coloured isosurfaces) is captured by our new method.
-Comparison of Figure 2a and 2b shows that 3D features' horizontal positions may differ from their 2D-projected counterparts when the vertical dimension is included in feature detection and positioning.
-For convective systems with a high degree of 3D organization, such as Quasi-Linear Convective Systems, capturing the third dimension can be important to correctly analyse the microphysical-220 thermodynamical-dynamical coupling which governs their evolution.
+In addition to the wider variety of scientific analyses that vertical information enables, these code changes also lead to substantial differences in feature detection output between 3D data and their counterparts reduced to 2D, such as that seen in Fig. 2.
+Here, a model vertical velocity field is used for feature detection of updraughts at 1, 3, 5, and $10 \,\mathrm{m \, s^{-1}}$ thresholds, with the 2D reduction being a plan view of the column maximum value.
+Figure 2a illustrates how much of the vertical structure of a 10 m s^{-1} feature in the data (white dots within the coloured isosurfaces) is captured by our new method.
+Comparison of Fig. 2a and b shows that 3D features' horizontal positions may differ from their 2D-projected counterparts when the vertical dimension is included in feature detection and positioning.
+For convective systems with a high degree of 3D organization, such as quasi-linear convective systems, capturing the third dimension can be important to correctly analyse the microphysical-thermodynamicaldynamical coupling that governs their evolution.

-- While 2D feature detection is less computationally expensive than 3D and may be a faster solution that produces comparable results, users may also find that 2D projections of 3D data can lead to erroneous results, such as that illustrated in Figure 3.
-Here, a cumulus cloud and cirrus cloud existing within a sheared environment are traveling in opposite horizontal directions, with the cumulus cloud also moving upwards in time.
-Fig. 3a-c depict how tobac v1.2 is able to identify the clouds - 225 in the initial scene but fails to track the cumulus cloud due to the cirrus cloud hiding it from view in Fig. 3e due to the twodimensional framework.
-This leads to the cirrus cloud being correctly tracked through time, while tracking of the cumulus cloud is non-existent: its height evolution is missed, and the failure to detect it as a feature in Fig. 3b leads to it being considered as a separate, completely new tracked feature in Fig. 3c.
-Conversely, Fig. 3d-f depict the time evolution of this scene when 3D motion and detection are considered by tobac v1.5: not only are these two discrete clouds recognized, identified, and tracked correctly in time, but the vertical displacement of the cumulus cloud is also apparent in its track.
-Thus, a possible error arising from collapsing 3D data to 2D is the disappearance of 3D features.
+While 2D feature detection is less computationally expensive than 3D and may be a faster solution that produces comparable results, users may also find that 2D projections of 3D data can lead to erroneous results, such as that illustrated in Fig. 3.
+Here, a cumulus cloud and cirrus cloud existing within a sheared environment are travelling in opposite horizontal directions, with the cumulus cloud also moving upwards in time.
+Figure 3a-c depict how tobac v1.2 is able to identify the clouds in the initial scene but fails to track the cumulus cloud due to the cirrus cloud hiding it from view in